-The 2016 Living Planet Report is the eleventh edition of WWF's flagship publication.
-The biennial report, produced in collaboration with the Zoological Society of London and the Global Footprint Network, uses the global LPI as a measure of the health of 14,152 populations of 3,706 species.
+The 2018 Living Planet Report is the twelfth edition of WWF's flagship publication.
+The biennial report, produced in collaboration with the Zoological Society of London, uses the global LPI as a measure of the health of 16,704 populations of 4,005 species.
 Download the full report here and access the data behind the global LPI below.

-The main statistic from the report is the global LPI which shows a 58% decline between 1970 and 2012.
-This means that, on average, animal populations are roughly half the size they were in 42 years ago.
+The main statistic from the report is the global LPI which shows a 60% decline between 1970 and 2014 (Figure 1).
+This means that, on average, animal populations are well over half the size they were in 1970.

-The LPI can be divided into terrestrial, freshwater and marine indices to show how trends vary in different ecosystems.
-Freshwater species populations have suffered an 81% decline, an average loss much greater than that of land and marine species.
+The LPI can also be disaggregated into terrestrial, marine and freshwater indices to show how trends vary in different ecosystems.
+Freshwater species populations have suffered the largest decline of 83% on average (Figure 3), equivalent to 4% a year from 1970